 They include the Pell grant, an award that is based on your school costs and your ability to pay.
 Pell grants do not have to be paid back as long as you stay in school.
-Stafford loans are federally backed loans that originate from a lender.
-They have to be repaid whether you complete your courses or not.
+Other types of federal grants include the Teacher Education Assistance for College and Higher Education program and Federal Supplemental Educational Opportunity Grants.

 Owing a College Money

-If you applied for financial aid at your old college, your financial aid would have been used to pay your tuition and fees.
+If you applied for financial aid at your old college, your financial aid determined from your FAFSA application would have been used to pay your tuition and fees.
 If there isn't enough money to cover your tuition, you'll receive a bill from the school.
 This is a contract between you and the school.

 Owing the Government Money

 The rules on applying for financial aid change if you owe money to the federal government.
 For example, if you drop out of school and have to pay back your Pell grant, you can't get financial aid until you have repaid the grant.
 Likewise, if you owe on your student loans and are in default, that will also prevent you from applying for federally funded financial aid.
-You may be able to get private financial aid however.
+You may be able to get private financial aid, however.